renemeye/jva-karte-backend/CONFIGURE.md

 tail -f log/development.log
 ```

-If you have more problems, please ask on the [rails-dev@openstreetmap.org mailing list](http://lists.openstreetmap.org/listinfo/rails-dev) or on the [#osm-dev IRC Channel](http://wiki.openstreetmap.org/wiki/IRC)
+If you have more problems, please ask on the [mail@jva-karte.de mailing list](http://lists.openstreetmap.org/listinfo/rails-dev) or on the [#osm-dev IRC Channel](http://wiki.openstreetmap.org/wiki/IRC)

 ## Maintaining your installation